-- A standardized checklist to identify CS that represent/ reach vulnerable population - No. of sensitizations for CS - No. of CS members trained - No. of regular monthly meetings held with CS - No. of learning visits organized for members of CS - No. of IEC tools created for CS - No. of advocacy meetings conducted by CS collaboratively with TB patient advocates with the department/ practitioners
+checklist to identify

+- No. of CS members trained - No. of regular monthly meetings held with CS - No. of learning visits organized for members of CS - No. of IEC tools created for CS - No. of advocacy meetings conducted by CS collaboratively with TB patient advocates with the department/ practitioners

-- No. of CRT members trained - No. of awareness campaigns and events conducted by CS - No. of HICs set up by CS and # of people who accessed information at HICs - No. of persons identified and referred through CS - No. of persons tested positive for TB who were referred through CS - No. of patients received nutrition support through CS - No. of patients linked to social entitlements and other support through CS
+- No. of CRT members trained - No. of awareness campaigns and events conducted by CS - No. of HICs set up by CS and # of people who accessed information at HICs - No. of persons identified and referred through CS - No. of persons tested positive for TB who were referred through - No. of patients received nutrition support through CS - No. of patients linked to social entitlements and other support through CS